Update on Go 1.24 tool dependencies

 $ buf generate

-This explicitly tells buf
+This tells buf

-If you prefer using protoc
+Generating using protoc

 $ protoc \